-If you are mailing to contacts in Europe, you should be aware of a new law called the GDPR (General Data Protection Regulation) that took affect on May 25th, 2018.
-This article will give a brief synopsis of the new law, how it affects you and what steps Cordial took to be compliant.
+If you are mailing to contacts in Europe, you should be aware of the General Data Protection Regulation (GDPR) law enforcement directive that took effect on May 25th, 2018.
+This article will give a brief synopsis of the European Union law, how it affects you, and what options Cordial offers to help you stay compliant.

 What is GDPR?

-According to eugdpr.org the GDPR, or the General Data Protection Regulation, "replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy."
-This law will have far reaching effects on compliance and deliverability for non-US senders.
+According to eugdpr.org the GDPR "replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy."
+This law has had far-reaching effects on compliance and deliverability for non-US senders.

-At first glance, these new regulations can seem daunting, but when you break them down they primarily affect how companies collect and store data.
+At first glance, GDPR may seem daunting, but when summed up, the regulation mainly affects how companies collect and store data.
 The UK’s Information Commissioner’s Office (ico.org.uk) identifies 12 areas that are affected by the GDPR including:

 - Determining what personal data you are able to store